US Gulf Coast prepares as Alberto brings wind, rain north

 The NWS said waves as high as 18 feet (5.5 meters) could pound the popular Gulf beaches in Baldwin County, Alabama, and northwestern Florida on Monday.
 A high surf warning was in effect through 7 p.m.
 Tuesday local time.

-At 11 p.m.
-EDT Saturday, the National Hurricane Center in Miami said Alberto was about 400 miles (645 kilometers) south of Apalachicola, Florida, and moving north-northeast at 13 mph (20 kph).
-The storm had top sustained winds of 40 mph (65 kph) and was expected to strengthen as it moves over the eastern Gulf of Mexico.
+At 2 a.m.
+EDT Sunday, the National Hurricane Center in Miami said Alberto was about 380 miles (615 kilometers) south of Apalachicola, Florida, and moving north-northeast at 13 mph (20 kph).
+The storm had top sustained winds of 40 mph (65 kph).

 A subtropical storm like Alberto has a less defined and cooler center than a tropical storm, and its strongest winds are found farther from its center.
 Subtropical storms can develop into tropical storms, which in turn can strengthen into hurricanes.